tarantool/doc/doc/1.9/book/replication/repl_add_instances.rst

 then it will switch to orphan status.
 While an instance is in orphan status, it is read-only.

-To "join" a master, a replica instance must connect to the master node and then "sync".
-"Sync" means receive updates from the master in order to make a local database copy.
+To "join" a master, a replica instance must "connect" to the master node and then "sync".

+"Connect" means contact the master over the physical network and receive acknowledgment.
+If there is no acknowledgment after :ref:`box.replication_connect_timeout <cfg_replication-replication_connect_timeout>` seconds (usually 4 seconds), and retries fail or do not happen, then the connect step fails.

+"Sync" means receive updates
+from the master in order to make a local database copy.
 Syncing is complete when the replica has received all the updates, or at least has received enough updates that the